-'''
+topologic.embedding.distance.vector_distance(first t_vector: numpy.ndarray, second l_vector: n umpy.ndarray, method:

+Unic ion[str, Callable[[numpy. ndarray,

-topologic.embedding.distance.vector_distance(first_vector: numpy.ndarray, second_vector: numpy.ndarray, method: Union[str, \quad Callable[[numpy.ndarray, \\ numpy.ndarray], \quad float]] = < function \\ cosine>) \rightarrow float
+num npy.ndarray], float]] = < function

-'''
+$ine>) \rightarrow float$

+Vector distance is a function that will do any distance function you would lik ce on two vectors This is m

 Vector distance is a function that will do any distance function you would like on two vectors.
-This is most
+This is most commonly used by changing the method parameter, as a string, from "cosine" to "euclidean" - allowing you to change your flow based on configuration not on code changes to the actual cosine and euclidean functions.

-- first_vector (np.ndarray) A 1d array-like (list, tuple, np.array) that represents the first vector - second_vector (np.ndarray) A 1d array-like (list, tuple, np.array) that represents the second vector - method (Union[str, Callable[[np.ndarray, np.ndarray], float]]) Method can be any distance function that takes in 2 parameters.
+- first_vector (np.ndarray) A 1d array-like (list, tuple, np.array) that represents the first vector - second_vector (np.ndarray) A 1d array-like (list, tuple, np.array) that represents the second vector - method (Union[str, Callable[[np.ndarray, np.ndarray], float]]) - Method can be any distance function that takes in 2 parameters.
 It can also be the string mapping to that function (as described by valid_distance_functions()).
 Note that you can also provide other functions, such as mahalanobis, but they require more information than just the comparative vectors.